Real operational problems.

 Real findings.

-Real commercial logic.
+Real commercial impact.

 Through structured operational diagnosis.